The 10 Best Sustainability MBAs in 2025

 Location: Exeter, UK

 Why it’s so good: From the get-go, students at Exeter can already opt to take sustainability courses, which makes a big difference in such a short program.
-Courses include the mandatory “Designing a Better Future for All” and “Sustainable Finance.”
+Courses include the mandatory “Designing a Better Future for All” and “Leading with Purpose.”
 Students also put what they learn into practice by participating in a community project to already begin to generate impact.

 Stuart Robinson, program director of The Exeter MBA said: “The creation of sustainable practice is now in the mainstream of industrial, societal, and technological progress globally, so we are delighted to be recognised as an MBA that offers students the skills and knowledge to take this forward in their careers.”